From Mobile Grocery Store to Food Subscription Service: MoGro’s Development to Serve New Mexico Families

 One of the biggest successes of MoGro’s mobile grocery store model was acting on a community-driven desire for better access to healthy food options.
 In its second iteration, MoGro switched to a Community Supported Agriculture-style model with a food subscription service, reaching a broader audience than the Pueblo Indian communities it had started serving.

-Today, MoGro customers can order a mix of fruits and vegetables in $20 boxes online, and they can pay with food stamps.
+Today, MoGro customers can order $20 boxes of fruits and vegetables online, and they can pay with food stamps.
 By pooling a broader geographic region, the communities MoGro serves have access to affordable produce at local pick-up centers—from health clinics to pueblo wellness centers.

 MoGro leaders have found that urban community sites often have smoother long-term implementation.
 With full-time employees at health clinics and invested stakeholders like parents at schools, they have consistent partners distributing boxes and championing the service to other members of their communities.